Kludron/kludron.github.io/_tabs/about.md

 icon: fas fa-info-circle
 order: 4
 displayed: true
+summary:
+  "
-summary: "Bachelor of Computer Science (Computer Security) @ UNSW | IT Engineer @ Internet 2.0"
+  Bachelor of Computer Science (Computer Security) @ UNSW

+  IT Engineer @ Internet 2.0

+  Passionate about all things Security, Coding and Sharing what I've learnt with others.

+  *Still very much a newbie to the cyber space, but it seems cool so far...*
+  "
 ---

 ## What is this blog about?